 To me, the best part of creating with anything new is the unknown journey and it’s mysterious destination.

-When I have news or something to say, I blog about my art work on occasion.
+My recent work has been a return to the intersection of dreaming, nature, spirit and the creative impulse.
 My background is varied.
 I was in publishing for many years, mostly as an illustrator.
 From 2004 to 2013, I was a founding member of West Cove Gallery and Studio in CT.
 This was a working printmaking co-operative, which meant that people would come by and watch us work.
 This was a lot of fun, and I enjoyed interactions with other artists and the public.

 The details of all that are in my bio above, but people always ask how I started in monotypes to begin with.
 In university, I had printmaking studies, stone lithography, silk screen and relief.
 Mostly I painted and tried out a bunch of stuff, which is what you are supposed to do in school.

 I first discovered monotype printmaking much later while living outside of Boston, MA.
 I had found a weekend intensive workshop at Mass Art in Boston and got in.
 I fell in love with the spontaneous process of working with monotypes.
 I enjoy the process, the “not knowing” of what is going to happen next, yet trying to control the end result as much as I can.
 This medium is not for everyone, it will drive a “control-freak” personality insane.
 For me it is a medium which reflects our attempts to control our own lives.
 We can’t, so why not enjoy it, if we can?